Parental leave

 Paid leave and other benefits

-Many best practice employers choose to provide a period of employer-funded paid parental leave and other benefits to assist employees who are pregnant, on parental leave or returning to work.
+Many best practice employers choose to provide a period of employer funded paid parental leave or other benefits to assist employees who are pregnant, on parental leave or returning to work.

-Employer-provided benefits are usually set out in an employment contract, registered agreement or a workplace policy.
+Employer provided benefits are usually set out in an employment contract or a workplace policy.
+Enterprise agreements may also contain additional benefits.

-• paying the employee their normal wages during some or all their leave
+- paying the employee their normal wages during some or all of their leave

-• paying an employee’s superannuation contributions while on leave
+- paying an employee’s superannuation contributions while on parental leave

 Develop a policy